deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

 *Tip:* Solution is a container to organize one or more related code projects [[1]](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-projects-solutions?view=vs-2022)

 ### CREATING THE VISUAL STUDIO SOLUTION AND PROJECTS
-To create a *Visual Studio Solution* follow these steps
+* To create a *Visual Studio Solution* and the *SportsStore.Domain* project, follow these steps:
     1. Open Visual Studio, and on the start window, select *Create a new project* (Figure 7-A).
         <p align="center">
             <img src="ch07-Pictures/Figure 7-A.png" /><br />